-I’ve seen several different reviews of “the best concrete cleaners”, but it’s pretty obvious that the writers didn’t actually test them out.
-So, I wanted to see for myself which ones would get rid of that stain on my garage floor.
+I wanted to see for myself which ones would get rid of that stain on my garage floor.

 How I Tested the Best Concrete Cleaners

-Best Concrete Cleaners
+Best Concrete Cleaners for Garage Floors

 I’ll go into the specifics for each concrete cleaner, but for now, here’s how each product finished:

-- Oil Eater Cleaner & Degreaser (winner-tie)
+- Oil Eater Cleaner & Degreaser (Winner)

-- GP66 Miracle Cleaner (winner-tie)
+- GP66 Miracle Cleaner (Runner-Up)

 - Pull It Out